neurobagel/api/README.md

 ## Testing

-Bagel API utilizes [Pytest](https://docs.pytest.org/en/7.2.x/) framework for testing.
+Neurobagel API utilizes [Pytest](https://docs.pytest.org/en/7.2.x/) framework for testing.

 To run the tests first make sure you're in repository's main directory and in your environment where the dependencies are installed and environment variables are set.